Why You Should Take Mortgage Loan?

 Calculate Your Affordability for a Home

 Use the 28/36 rule to estimate how much house you can afford to buy.
-As the name implies, this relates to the percentage of your gross monthly income that is used to pay off debt each month.
+As the name implies, this relates to the percentage of your monthly gross income used to pay off debt each month.
 Debt-to-income ratio A 50% DTI, for example, means that you spend half of your pre-tax monthly income on debt payments.

 You should aim to keep your “front-end” DTI, which solely includes your mortgage-related expenses, below 28%.
 If you include your mortgage and all other debt commitments, your “back-end” ratio should be no more than 43%; nevertheless, a ratio of under 36% is optimal.